-In order to ensure that the internal dual action oil pump works properly, the flat surface of the supercharger must be installed facing downwards and horizontal within $\pm 15^{\circ}$.
+To ensure proper function of the internal dual action oil pump, the flat surface of the supercharger must be installed facing downwards and horizontal within $\pm 15^{\circ}$.
 Mounting the supercharger outside this tolerance will prevent the scavenge side of the pump to work properly and jeopardizes the traction drive.
 Not following this specification voids warranty and may result in permanent damage of the supercharger system and/or other systems in the vehicle.